 Skip links

-The firm is lead by Lim Wei Jiet, an experienced trial & appellate lawyer with more than 30 reported judgments.
-He has appeared as counsel at all levels of the Malaysian Courts, and is versed in arbitration proceedings.
+The firm is lead by Lim Wei Jiet, an experienced trial & appellate lawyer with more than 40 reported judgments.
+He has appeared as lead counsel at all levels of the Malaysian Courts, and is versed in arbitration proceedings.

 Clients in leading independent directories have described Wei Jiet as "an advocate with razor-sharp intellect, tremendous dedication & charming humility", “very approachable, has a firm understanding of commercial realities & cuts to the chase”, "thinks many steps ahead & is extremely industrious", "has the foresight & experience to comfortably navigate high-profile disputes" & "a steady hand whom I can trust & rely completely".

-Wei Jiet’s has a broad civil & commercial litigation practice.
+Wei Jiet’s has a broad civil, commercial & corporate litigation practice.
 He has navigated high-value disputes relating to commercial contracts, minority oppression of shareholders, breach of directors’ duties, winding-up of companies, civil fraud, trusts, defamation, employment & professional negligence.
-He has acted for MNCs, PLCs, SMES & high-net worth individuals across a broad range of industries such as fintech, banking, oil & gas, healthcare, aviation, media, real estate & higher education.
+He has acted for MNCs, PLCs, SMES & HNWIs across a broad range of industries.

 Wei Jiet is also particularly adept at public law.
-He has been described in directories as "a standout in the field of administrative law" & "an expert on constitutional law & the limits of government power".
+He has been described in directories as "a standout in the field of administrative law".
 He has acted for clients to challenge government decisions across a wide range of matters - including land acquisition, competition law, immigration, trade union protections, registration of societies, internet freedom, freedom of expression, freedom of assembly, right to travel abroad & right to vote.
 Over the years, he has been entrusted by global organisations such as UN agencies, the International Bar Association, the American Bar Association & the Clooney Foundation for Justice to act as amicus curiae & provide critical advice on Malaysian law.
 In 2019, the Attorney General appointed Wei Jiet as the Government's counsel in the country’s first Constitutional Tribunal established to advise the Yang di-Pertuan Agong on the removal of Election Commissioners for misconduct.

 He is the author & editor of various leading practitioner texts, including Malaysian Court Practice - Trial Courts (2019) (LexisNexis).
-A legal affairs commentator, he regularly appears on national primetime TV, radio stations & news portals, and his views have been quoted by The Guardian, The Australian, The Diplomat, Channel NewsAsia & South China Morning Post.
+A legal affairs commentator, he regularly appears on national primetime TV, radio stations & news portals.

 Notable matters which Wei Jiet has appeared as counsel or co-counsel: